Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 • embargo – a ban on export-import operations.
 It may apply to a specific group of goods or be introduced in relation to individual countries;

-• currency control - a restriction in the monetary sphere.
+• currency control is a restriction in the monetary sphere.
 For example, a financial quota may limit the amount of currency an exporter can receive.
 Quantitative restrictions may apply to the volume of foreign investment, the amount of foreign currency exported by citizens abroad, etc.;

 • GATT (General Agreement on Tariffs and Trade);